jro31/jethro-codes/_articles/my-story.md

 But they did let me... or rather, made me join in the celebration, which was basically everyone sitting around in a circle taking shots of homemade rice whiskey.

 It was cool.
-I enjoyed my night at this village.
+I enjoyed my night in this village.

 ![Ban Kloukhan](/images/my-story/ban-kloukhan.jpeg)
 _Ban Kloukhan, October 2011_